-I am a part-time professor of philosophy at South Georgia State College, where I teach Professional Ethics and Introduction to Philosophy, and Morehouse College, where I teach Introduction to Philosophy.
+I am a part-time professor of philosophy at Morehouse College, where I’ve taught both honors and regular sections of Introduction to Philosophy and an upper-level philosophy of science course.
 I attended the University of Michigan for graduate school where I worked under Gordon Belot.
 I defended my dissertation, Prospects for a New Account of Time Reversal, in the spring of 2013.
 I work in a number of areas including Philosophy of Physics, Philosophy of Science, Metaphysics, Epistemology, Philosophy of Education, Philosophy of Religion, and Ethics.
 The picture is from a presentation I gave on the quantum sleeping beauty problem in 2009 at the University of Western Ontario LMP Conference (and is one of the few images I’ve ever made for a philosophy talk on my work).
 It remains a humbling testament to my lack of skill with Photoshop.
 Below are a few of my publications.
 If you don’t have institutional access to one of my papers without a “preprint” link and would like to read it, please get in touch with me (I do not use academia.edu).
 My full CV is available upon request.

 “Do Time-Asymmetric Laws call for Time-Asymmetric Spacetime Structure?”
 (2017) Disputatio 9.44, 75-98.

 “Putting Measurement First: Understanding ‘Grit’ in Educational Policy and Practice” (2015) Journal for Philosophy of Education 49.4, 571-589